khalidfo/khalidfo/README.md

 # 👋 Hi, it's Khalid, nice to see you.

-Greetings from my GitHub hub! 👋 With over two decades in the tech realm, I'm adept at crafting scalable, high-performance software applications.
-My journey has taken me through various projects, ranging from dynamic startups to expansive enterprises, where I've contributed to the development of robust systems.
+Greetings from my GitHub hub! 👋 With over two decades in the tech field, I'm creating scalable solutions.
+My journey has taken me through various projects, ranging from new organizations to enterprises, where I've contributed to the development of robust systems.

 ## Versatile Roles Played
-Throughout my career, I've donned various hats—software developer, requirements analysis, documentation, tester, QA/QC, SW implementation, database designer, architect, task manager, team lead, and project manager.
+Throughout my career, I've donned various hats - software developer, requirements analysis, documentation, tester, QA/QC, implementation, database designer, architect, task manager, team lead, and project manager.

 Below is a curated list of products and projects where I've played a vital role: